 This new unregulated market of cryptocurrencies makes possible things like frictionless worldwide transfers (except China, etc.), 1-minute loans, and anonymous creation of businesses, with the trade-off of high average energy usage per transaction and a market with more fraud, pump-and-dump schemes, and evasion of gambling laws.
 But is crypto trading really gambling and some kind of Ponzi-like scheme or fraud?
 Can it be both?
-Cryptocurrency as a whole functions similarly to a Ponzi or pump-and-dump scheme where recruiting more people into the system and building hype makes it seem like everyone's making money without creating real value.
+Cryptocurrency as a whole functions similarly to a Ponzi or pump-and-dump scheme where recruiting more people into the system and building hype makes it seem like everyone's making money while creating minimal value.
+Although a system like this is unprecedented and nobody really knows what will happen, the people investing are making the risky bet that something closely resembling a Ponzi scheme will have a different outcome.

 Many reputable computer scientists think that public blockchain technology is not actually that useful.
 And there are strong indications that if major players cashed out, it would cause a crash and cash-out rush where only a relatively small percentage of investors would actually get compensated, leaving a lot of people holding an empty bag.
 Stablecoins like Tether, whose value are tied to the US dollar, account for more than 70% of Bitcoin transactions, and it was originally claimed that Tethers were backed by actual US dollars.
 However a CFTC investigation forced them to reveal that the majority is backed by what are essentially corporate IOUs for which they refuse to release any details, and 26% isn't backed at all.
 Additionally, unlike with banks which are insured, a crypto exchange bankruptcy will likely consider you as a secondary creditor where you may not get money back for years, if at all.
 There are also structural weaknesses, like how Bitcoin miners can no longer cash out without crashing the market and are now using Bitcoin as collateral for loans to pay energy bills, creating a potential house-of-cards situation if Bitcoin falls below a certain price.
 This precarious and volatile system is now being marketed to everyday people through celebrities, public transit ads, and sports ads, and 64% of those investing in crypto last year used credit to do so.
 When a system like this crashes, it's not likely to be the casual investors who come out on top, and many crypto skeptics argue that this risk is one of the primary reasons to completely avoid participation in a system like this to begin with.